LOGBOOK

 Overview of Our Tips and Tricks

-Time Zone: LOGBOOK displays an incorrect time zone I overlooked that the time zone was incorrect when starting a passage General: Strong ship movements while anchored lead to entries My ship can no longer be opened Tip for switching between multiple devices Important note for Android NMEA Connection: Using USB-connected NMEA data sources Important note for owners of chart plotters with WiFi Plotters from B&G, Simrad and Lowrance: Connect LOGBOOK with GoFree Allow GPS data reception on iPad for LOGBOOK GPS jamming in Baltic Sea and eastern Mediterranean Hardware tip for NMEA connection with LOGBOOK
+Time Zone: LOGBOOK displays an incorrect time zone I overlooked that the time zone was incorrect when starting a passage General: Strong ship movements while anchored lead to entries My ship can no longer be opened Tip for switching between multiple devices Important note for Android Internal GPS: Using LOGBOOK with iPad's internal GPS Activate location services Deactivate NMEA connection after the trip Reactivate NMEA connection before departure NMEA Connection: Using an external GPS device on iPad Using USB-connected NMEA data sources Important note for owners of chart plotters with WiFi Plotters from B&G, Simrad and Lowrance: Connect LOGBOOK with GoFree GPS jamming in Baltic Sea and eastern Mediterranean Hardware tip for NMEA connection with LOGBOOK

 Tips on Time Zones